VAN LIFERS + VAN BUILDERS

 SOLAR PANEL CONTROLLER-60A

-This solar controller connects to the Rich Solar Panels then connects to your house batteries.
+This solar controller connects to your solar panels then connects to your house batteries.
 The point of this unit is to safely convert the solar energy to your battery bank.
 This controller works with AGM or Lithium deep-cycle batteries.
 For example, if you're doing 600 watts of solar, do a 60 amp controller (this is what we have).
 If you only want 400 watts of solar, do a 40 amp controller.

 DC TO DC CHARGER